-In the last part of the paper, we aim at understanding better different aspects of editorial work, by using a large-scale survey administered to a sample of prominent economists.
+In the last part of the paper, we take a first step to understand better different aspects of editorial work, by using a large-scale survey administered to a sample of prominent economists.
 In particular, we wonder whether the higher presence of women in editorial positions (conditional on their CVs) is the result of a larger likelihood of being offered an editorial position, or of a higher propensity to accept a given offer.
 The survey allows us to distinguish between these two competing mechanisms.
 With more than 1,000 obtained responses, we find that female economists were more likely to be offered editorial positions conditional on demographic characteristics.
 On the other hand, women did not exhibit a greater acceptance rate for a given offer.
 Moreover, the survey also allows us to understand potential gender differences in motivations to accept or reject those positions, as well as gender gaps in the difficulties and time devoted to editorial work.

-Our paper contributes to a small but growing literature investigating the role of gender in various domains in economics: in the publication process (Card et al., 2020; Hengel, 2022); in conference acceptance rates (Chari and Goldsmith-Pinkham, 2017; Hospido and Sanz, 2021); in the recognition of co-authored work (Sarsons et al., 2021); in job applications and promotions (Casarico and Rizzica, 2022; Hospido et al., 2022; Eberhardt et al., 2023); in teaching evaluations (Boring, 2017; Mengel et al., 2019); in the general climate in the profession (Wu, 2020; Dupas et al., 2021; Handlan and Sheng, 2023; Seré, 2023); in visibility (Venus, 2024); in citation patterns (Koffi, 2021); and in peer recognition (Card et al., 2022, 2023).
+Our paper contributes to a small but growing literature investigating the role of gender in various domains in economics: in the publication process (Card et al., 2020; Hengel, 2022); in conference acceptance rates (Chari and Goldsmith-Pinkham, 2017; Hospido and Sanz, 2021); in getting authorship in research teams (Ross et al., 2022); in the recognition of co-authored work (Sarsons et al., 2021); in job applications and promotions (Casarico and Rizzica, 2022; Hospido et al., 2022; Eberhardt et al., 2023); in teaching evaluations (Boring, 2017; Mengel et al., 2019); in the general climate in the profession (Wu, 2020; Dupas et al., 2021; Handlan and Sheng, 2023; Seré, 2023); in visibility (Venus, 2024); in citation patterns (Koffi, 2021); and in peer recognition (Card et al., 2022, 2023).